onlyVishesh/rag-based-chatbot/README.md

 ## 📈 Future Enhancements

-This prototype can be extended with:
+This can be extended with:

 - **User authentication** and personal learning profiles
 - **Progress tracking** and learning analytics